WSU-4110/Assistive-Smart-Cane/README.md

 # Smart Cane Dashboard

 React Native mobile app for controlling and monitoring the Assistive Smart Cane device.
+This repository also includes the cane’s firmware and supporting documentation.

 ## Features

 ### Dashboard Interface
-- **Connection Management** - Bluetooth pairing and status monitoring
+- **Connection Management** – Bluetooth pairing and status monitoring
-- **LED Control** - Toggle cane LED lights on/off
+- **LED Control** – Toggle cane LED lights on/off
-- **Alert Settings** - Adjust vibration intensity and buzzer volume with interactive sliders
+- **Alert Settings** – Adjust vibration intensity and buzzer volume with interactive sliders
-- **Device Status** - Monitor battery level, signal strength, and temperature
+- **Device Status** – Monitor battery level, signal strength, and temperature
-- **Emergency Button** - Hold-to-call emergency contacts with countdown
+- **Emergency Button** – Hold-to-call emergency contacts with countdown

 ### Design
 - Clean card-based UI with shadows and rounded corners
 - Light theme with blue/purple accent colors
 - Interactive sliders with live percentage updates
 - Status indicators with progress bars and signal strength meters

 ## Technical Stack
 - **React Native** with TypeScript
 - **Expo** for development and deployment
 - **@expo/vector-icons** for iconography
 - **@react-native-community/slider** for interactive controls
+- **Jest** with ts-jest for unit testing

+---

 ## Getting Started